Min Han

-Min Han (born 1956) is a Chinese‑American geneticist and molecular biologist at the University of Colorado Boulder, currently serving as a Distinguished Professor in the Department of Molecular, Cellular & Developmental Biology.
+Min Han is a Chinese‑American geneticist and molecular biologist at the University of Colorado Boulder, currently serving as a Distinguished Professor in the Department of Molecular, Cellular & Developmental Biology.

 Early life and education

 Han was born in Shanghai, China.
 During his youth, Han experienced tracheal stenosis, which required multiple surgeries.
 This interrupted his classroom education and required him to continue his education independently.
-In 1975, Han was sent to a farm in Anhui province to work as part of Mao Zedong's "Up to the Mountains and Down to the Countryside" movement.

-Han attended Peking University in 1978 and received his B.S. in Biochemistry in 1982.
+Han attended Peking University in 1978 and received his B.S. in biochemistry in 1982.
 He participated in the China-United States Biochemistry Examination and Application (CUSBEA) program, in which selected Chinese Ph.D. students were sent to universities in the United States.

 Han began graduate school in 1983 in Dr. Michael Grunstein's laboratory at UCLA to research histones and nucleosomes during transcription, and was granted a Ph.D. in 1988 in Molecular Biology.
 Han also did his postdoctoral work in Dr. Paul Sternberg's lab during his time in Caltech in developmental genetics from 1988 to 1991.

 In 1991, Han began a research lab at the University of Colorado Boulder in the Department of Molecular, Cellular, and Developmental Biology.
 Han stated that his lab supports researchers and their individual projects.
 The lab has pursued a variety of research areas, such as lipids, KASH-SUN complexes, miRNAs, and genetic redundancy.
 Han became an Investigator of the Howard Hughes Medical Institute in 1997, was awarded the title of Distinguished Professor in 2019, and became a member of the American Academy of Arts and Sciences in 2024.